 Professor Luis M. Bettencourt will be presenting their keynote "Localizing Sustainable Development: How the creative transformation of cities can lead the way" on Tuesday 18th May at 9.00-11.15.
 See programme for details.

-In his own group, Prof. Bettencourt conducts interdisciplinary research on complex adaptive systems and leads several research efforts in the areas of the science of cities.
-These areas deal with the identification of cities’ systemic processes and properties as well as their local histories and contexts in identifying paths for a better quality of life for all, economic growth, and sustainable development.
-Towards this end, he works with international networks of researchers, local governments and NGOs in developed and developing cities to empirically understand and systematize urban knowledge and to create scientifically based solutions to many urban issues.
+Luis M. A. Bettencourt is the Inaugural Director of the Mansueto Institute for Urban Innovation at the University of Chicago and Professor of Ecology and Evolution at the College.
+He is also Associate Faculty and Special Friend of the Department of Sociology and External Professor at the Santa Fe Institute.
+He conducts interdisciplinary research on complex adaptive systems and leads efforts in the areas of the science of cities.
+This research focuses on the identification of cities’ systemic processes and properties, as well as their local histories and contexts in identifying paths for a better quality of life, economic growth, and sustainable development.
+He works with international networks of researchers, local governments and NGOs to understand and systematise urban knowledge, and to create solutions to urban issues.
+His work is well-known academically and has been influential in developing new theory and empirical perspectives on cities and urbanisation worldwide.

 Nancy Bocken - Professor of Sustainable Business